In the early part of the 20th century, you could buy Sears houses for the price of a good pair of shoes today.

 Sears got into the business of catalog homes because its building products division was losing money.
 Frank W. Kushel, who managed the company’s china department, was given the task of turning around building products.
 He suggested the company sell entire houses in 22 styles and ship them from the factory.

-Houses were marketed as ‘machine made’ houses with already cut lumber.
+Sears marketed the houses as ‘machine made’ with already cut lumber.
 “No waste, no mistakes, no big labor bills,” read the catalog copy.

 The kits came with nails, shingles, shellac, windows, doors, trim hardware, paint and downspouts.
 They did not include cement, bricks or plaster.
 Materials for indoor plumbing, electricity and central heating had to be bought separately.